mixedbredie/itn-for-pgrouting/readme.md

 	COMMENT ON TABLE itn_nt_restrictions
 	  IS 'ITN No Turn Restrictions';

-Populate the turn restriction table
+Populate the turn restriction table from the combined view

 	INSERT INTO itn_nt_restrictions(rid,feid,teid)
   	  SELECT objectid AS rid,edge1fid AS feid,edge2fid AS teid FROM view_rrirl_nt v